endymion/BeachAnalytics/site/_posts/2020-04-29-dont-focus-on-the-center-line.md

 Unfortunately the center line on the charts leads people to treat the model like a crystal ball that will give them a specific answer.
 And then when the real death count doesn't track the center line exactly, they're <mark>disillusioned and they reject the whole model</mark>.
 Or when researchers update the parameters of the model and the forecast line changes.
 This stems from a tragic misunderstanding of what the model is trying to forecast and now it works.

-In the worst case, people will misinterpret the IHME model's reports as saying that the threat of COVID-19 is over, and that it's okay to stop the social distancing.
+In the worst case, people will misinterpret the IHME model's reports as saying that the threat of COVID-19 is over and that it's okay to stop the social distancing.

 ## Not a crystal ball